Managing Client Keys

 Time To Pet allows you to generate a random code for each key you create.
 You can customize the length of the key code and decide whether to include numbers only or letters and numbers in the code.

 Time To Pet will only return key codes that are not currently in use.
-This is a simple way to automatically generate key codes for keys you are adding into Time To Pet:
+This is a simple way to automatically generate key codes for keys you are adding to Time To Pet:

 Reviewing Keys In The Key List

 You can also view a Client Key Report in the Keys section.
 This report allows admins to see a list of client keys to determine how many keys may be missing.
-In the "Keys No Longer Needed" tab, this report will show which staff have in their possession keys that they no longer need (because they have no scheduled visits for that client in the future).
+In the "Keys No Longer Needed" tab, this report will show which staff have keys they no longer need (because they have no scheduled visits for that client in the future).

 In Staff & Client Reporting, you can also generate a report of clients with or without a key on file: